Corporation of Chennai

 Soid Waste Management Department:

-Headed by a Superintendent Engineer the department looks after removal of solid waster which is a major responsibility of the Corporation.
-Everyday 3200 MT of garbage is collected and remove from the city.
-Night conservancy is being carried out in all important roads and commercial areas of the city.
-Door to door collection of garbage in all zones except zone VI, VIII & X have been introduced from May 2003.
-Recently the Corporation has initiated the project to process Municipal Solid Waste into composed by Mechanical composting.
+Headed by a Superintending Engineer, the department looks after clearance and management of solid waste which is a major responsibility of the Corporation.
+Every day around 5400 MT of garbage is collected from the city.
+Night conservancy is also being carried out in all bus route roads and Markets / commercial areas of the city.
+Door to door collection of garbage is done in all zones.

 Generation